In this talk from RabbitMQ Summit 2019 we listen to Gerhard Lazu and Michal Kuratczyk from Pivotal.

 Mirrored Classic Queue

 You're used to seeing this, the RabbitMQ management.
 Okay, I can see my rate.
 Unfortunately, this is slightly cropped.
 We can see, at the bottom, the details where we see that.
-The master is running on RabbitMQ 0.
-The first slave is running on RabbitMQ 2.
-And the second slave is running on RabbitMQ 1.
+The leader is running on RabbitMQ 0.
+The first follower is running on RabbitMQ 2.
+And the second follower is running on RabbitMQ 1.
 We can't see it on this slide but trust me that's what's happening.
 You can check this online to see it.

 Why does Erlang distribution traffic matter?